Absent / Illness

 What Will My Child Learn?

-Little Sprouts Preschool’s philosophy is “Imagine, Create, Participate!”.
+Little Sprouts Preschool’s philosophy is “Building Brains, Inspiring Minds!”.
 What this means, is that children are encouraged to use their imaginations, create through play, and participate in classroom activities and routines.
+Each moment spent in our classrooms, your child’s brain is forming relationships and a foundation upon which skills will continue to build and grow.
+We foster inclusion, differentiated learning, and a love for learning.

 Each month we have monthly themes, special colour and theme days, that contribute to encouraging your child to have fun and be playful at preschool.